Skip to main content

 Stew Makerspace Open House

-Join Coordinator Craig Gibbens ’95 for an open house at the Stew Makerspace to learn about its role as a creative hub for the entire Grinnell Community and make buttons to celebrate Reunion.
-Approaching its fourth year, the Stew now serves over 20% of all students and dozens of community members with activities including ceramics, woodworking, 3D printing, and much more!
+Join Craig Gibbens `95 for an open house at the Stew Makerspace to learn about its role as a creative hub for the entire Grinnell community, and make buttons to celebrate Reunion.
+The "Stew" serves over 20% of all students and dozens of community members through activities that include ceramics, woodworking, 3D printing, and much more!
 The program is a collaboration between the Grinnell Area Arts Council and the Wilson Center for Innovation and Leadership.

 Family Friendly